C7 Corvette Price

 If your car is driven in valet mode, the experience is recorded via the telemetry system onto an SD card.
 Originally designed for track days, the system incorporates an HD camera along with performance data and a G-meter.
 It even records every engine parameter that can be later analyzed using a Cosworth software on a Windows PC.
 Aside from all the fancy electronics, there is plenty of cargo room behind the seats.
 The C7 Corvette interior can hold two golf bags, or a full load of groceries.

 C7 Corvette Brakes

 Because the LT1 doesn’t produce much vacuum at idle, brake boost comes from an electric vacuum pump.
 Both front and rear rotors are vented and fed by air ducts at all corners.
 This will prevent warping as long as you bed the pads in a proper manner.
 Of course, each rotor is controlled by an advanced ABS module.
-It can vary the amount of your drift depending on driving mode, or save your life if you come into a corner too hot.
+It can vary the amount of your drift depending on the driving mode, or save your life if you come into a corner too hot.

 C7 Corvette Standout Features

-If you want to know what really makes the C7 Corvette standout, let’s start with cost.
+If you want to know what really makes the C7 Corvette stand out, let’s start with cost.
 The C7 Corvette is built at a more efficient plant, with the engines and chassis built on-site.
 It has more interior and exterior options than any Corvette in recent history.
 The design is a major departure from the last two decades.
 It is by far, the most efficient Corvette to-date.

-Because it is so different, it has changed the demographic of a Corvette buyer.
+Because it is so different, it has changed the demographics of a Corvette buyer.
 Taking direct aim at the Germans, more young professionals are taking part in the plastic fantastic.
 The car is more practical and easier to live with on a daily basis, so many owners choose it as their primary transportation.
 Other factors like the C7 Corvette price and the C7 Corvette fuel mileage also play major factors.